wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 </tr>
 <tr>
 <td>Default Color</td>
-<td>Color that's used for the value and the gauge ring when no color mapping is defined. </td>
+<td>Color that's used for the value and the gauge ring when no color mapping is defined.
+Default is blue.
+See the chart on the left in the image above.  </td>
 </tr>
 <tr><td>Color Mapping</td>
 <td>Allows you to add an outer ring to the gauge that illustrates possible values of the gauge.
+See the chart on the right in the image above. <br>
 By default, the gauge displays color information for 0-100 even if you define a mapping for a different range.
-Specify Min and Max to change what the outer ring shows. </td>
+Specify Min and Max to change what the outer ring shows.
+See <a href="ui_charts_faq.html#why-doesnt-the-outer-ring-of-my-gauge-change">Why Doesn't the Outer Ring of My Gauge Change?</a></td>
 </tr>
 <tr><td>Min</td>
-<td>Minimum value to use.
+<td>Minimum value to for the outer ring of the gauge.
 If no color mapping is defined, the gauge ranges from Min to Max.
 With color mapping defined, the outer ring is also affected. </td>
 </tr>
 <tr><td>Max</td>
-<td>Maximum value to use.
+<td>Maximum value to use for the outer ring of the gauge.
 If no color mapping is defined, the gauge ranges from Min to Max.
 With color mapping defined, the outer ring is also affected.</td>
 </tr>
 <tr><td>Display Raw Value</td>
-<td> </td>
+<td>Check this checkbox if you've selected a unit and you want to display, for example, `10k` instead of `10000` </td>
 </tr>
 </tbody>
 </table>